just-animate/just-animate/README.md

 ## Usage
  - Call just.animate()

-   - targets: the animation targets.
+   - targets: the things to be animated.
 Can be a html selector, an Element, a NodeList, or a jQuery object.
 This can also be an array of any of those or a function that returns any of those.
    - css: an array of keyframes like in CSS Keyframes
    - to: number of miliseconds until the end of the animation
    - from: number of milliseconds until the animation starts